 Frequently Check Your Score

-The best way to always stay informed on your credit score is to frequently check your score on a site such as CreditKarma or Credit Wise.
-These sites give you an accurate estimate of your score, as well as areas of strength and improvement.
+The best way to always stay informed on your credit score is to frequently check your score.
+This way you can see an accurate estimate of your score, as well as areas of strength and improvement.
 For example, if you missed a payment last month, these sites will tell you exactly which payment you missed and when it was due.
 Keeping an eye on your credit score holds you accountable and allows you fix errors right away.

 Keep 50% to 70% of Your Credit Limits Available